rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 The Internal Compiler Error asks you to report a bug, and if you can do so, we still want that information.
 We *want* to know about the cases that are failing.

-But regardless of whether or not you file a bug, the problem here can be resolved by either:
+But regardless of whether or not you file a bug, the problem can be worked around on your end by either:

  1. upgrading to 1.52.1, if you have not yet done so (which will disable incremental for you).